Gilugali/OopsBot/README.md

-# OopsBot
-Here’s a sample README that you can use for your Slack bot project:

-OopsBot - Slack Bot
+# OopsBot - Slack Bot

 A simple Slack bot to alert channels when a user deletes a message and send a screenshot of that message.